jzhoulab/Multiplexer/README.md

 # Overview

 Multiplexer is a Python library and command line interface tool that enables users to develop and apply Multiplexer sequence models.
-A "Multiplexer model" is an augmented neural network that is trained from a base model to provide fast, simultaneous predictions for a large set of input variations, such as all possible single nucleotide variations (SNVs) for a single sequence.
-We provide here the pre-trained BelugaMultiplexer, which predicts the effects of all possible SNVs of a single sequence for 2,002 chromatin profiles.
-Additionally, we provide a jupyter notebook and contains a template for  custom Multiplexer model training and developing.
+A "Multiplexer model" is an augmented neural network that is trained from a "Base" model to provide fast, simultaneous predictions for a large set of input variations, such as all possible single nucleotide variations (SNVs) for a single sequence.
+Here, we provide the pre-trained BelugaMultiplexer, which predicts the effects of all possible SNVs of a single 2000 base-pair sequence for 2,002 chromatin profiles.
+Additionally, we provide a Jupyter notebook and contains a template for custom Multiplexer model training and development.

 The command line tool features two methods, **predict** and **plot**.
 With **predict**, users can quickly generate a DNA-sequence and make predictions with either the trained BelugaMultiplexer model or their own Multiplexer model, and with **plot**, users can create visualizations of their prediction outputs.